Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: Methodology

 \textbf{Single Dataset Baselines} use the same architecture as MTL, but with only one input dataset and one classification head.
-Therefore, the BERT and classifier are tuned on a single task.
-We use this baseline in \cref{subsec:unseen_data_classification} to evaluate dataset pairwise generalization.
+Therefore, we tune the BERT and classifier on a single task.
+We use the Single Dataset Baseline in \cref{subsec:unseen_data_classification} to evaluate dataset pairwise generalization.